-No mom is perfect.
-Sometimes we begin to find ourselves losing patience with children, no matter how hard we try.
+Sometimes we find ourselves losing patience with kids, no matter how hard we try.
 Here are 4 tips to keep your cool when losing patience as a mom.
-Some days it may seem like an impossible task to have patience with kids, but by taking simple steps and having a bit of a mindset shift, you’ll be able to stop losing patience with toddlers, children, and teenagers alike.
+Some days it may seem like an impossible task, but by taking simple steps and having a bit of a mindset shift, you’ll be able to control your patience and confidently move on.

-But often, I find myself wondering, how could something so precious be so, so annoying?
+But often, I find myself wondering, how could something so precious be so, so irritating?
 If you’ve ever lived with a toddler for a day, you know exactly what I’m talking about.
 If not, here’s an insider secret: it’s not all sunshine and daisies when you’re raising children.
-Some days, you get pretty close to totally losing it.
-Like, say, when you’ve been asking you 3 year old if he has to go potty for the past 20 minutes and he keeps screaming ‘no,’ only to take his pants off and pee on a wall when you turn your back.

 How did you sleep last night?
 Have you worked out recently?
 Is that time of the month coming?
-(I hate when other people ask me that to try and assess my mood, but the truth is, it does affect things!)
-When was the last time you had some ‘me’ time.
+When was the last time you had some ‘me’ time?

-Try to brainstorm your normal stress triggers at a time that you’re not currently stressed (I know, no one wants to think about being stressed when you aren’t stressed, but just trust me) and then use those to weed out your problems.
+Brainstorm your normal stress triggers at a time that you’re not already stressed.
+Then use those to weed out your problems.
 For me, lack of time to myself, sleep, and hunger are my main triggers for stress.

 Drop all non-essentials.